Get started with a few quick questions

 Cultural Differences to Expect

 Understanding Mexican business culture requires recognizing the tension between efficiency expectations and typical practices.
-Mexican tech professionals believe hiring processes should take no longer than two weeks, and 92.9% consider technical assessments essential to evaluation.
+Mexican tech professionals believe hiring processes should take no longer than two weeks, and 92.9% consider technical assessments essential to evaluation (CodersLink).
 However, only half receive follow-up after interviews, a mismatch that signals deeper communication style differences.

 Mexican business culture tends toward indirect communication, especially in early relationship-building.
 Hierarchy matters more than in flat US startup cultures; decisions often require senior approval rather than autonomous team action.
 That doesn't indicate inefficiency; it reflects a trust-first culture that pays off over time.